SunOner/labelImg_Next/README.md

 | Ctrl++             | Zoom in                                     |
 | Ctrl--             | Zoom out                                    |
 | ↑→↓←               | Move selected rect box with keyboard arrows |

-Feel free to explore and contribute to this enhanced version of LabelImg!